Chapter 3: She Saved My Life

 After a few rounds, the bottle's neck pointed right at me.

 "Truth."
-Might as well get it over with.
+Let's get this over with.

-The car ride was quiet.
-Too quiet.
+The car ride was dead silent.
+Suffocating.